Boosting Large Language Models with Mask Fine-Tuning: Mask Fine-Tuning

-where $I_l$ is the layer $l$ input and $I_{l+1}$ is its output with activation $\sigma$. $F$ generally serves as a layer operation (e.g., convolutional or linear layer) with parameter $\theta_l = \{\theta_l^d\}, d \in \{1,2,...,D_l\}$. $D_l$ represents the layer $l$ parameter dimension.
-In this work, $F$ represents linear layer, as we mainly consider Transformer based language models and deploy mask learning on model linear mappings.
-To perform mask learning, we fix all parameters $\Theta$ denoted as $\overline {\Theta}$.
-Then, each weight $\overline {\theta_l^d}$ is assigned with a learnable score $c_l^d$, representing the importance of corresponding weight.
-Based on this, we rewrite the Eq.~\ref{eq:mask_learn_1} as

-where $c_l = \{c_l^1, c_l^2, ..., c_l^{D_l}\}$ is the score of parameter $\overline {\theta_l}$. $v$ is an indicator function to select mask based on scores.
-In this work, we involve two practices of $v$ for our experiments (Sec.~\ref{sec:exps}): 1) ratio-based one outputs 1 or 0 depending on if the value of $c_l^d$ is in the top $K\%$ highest scores or not. $K$ is a pre-defined mask ratio; 2) threshold-based one outputs 1 when $c_l^d > T$ and outputs 0 otherwise, where $T$ is a pre-defined mask threshold.
-By updating $c$ with fixed $\overline \Theta$, part of parameters in $\overline \Theta$ are kept while others are masked out.
-As the indicator function $v$ is non-derivable, we use the straight-through gradient estimator~\cite{bengio2013estimating} to estimate the $c_l^d$ gradient.
-Concretely, $v$ is regarded as an identity function during gradient backwards step, then the approximation can be described as
+\textbf{Learnable Mask.} Given a model parameter $\Theta_f$ after FFT, we represent it in a layer-wise fashion as $\Theta = \{\theta_l\}, l \in \{1,2,...,L\}$, where we omit the subscript $f$ for notation simplicity. $L$ represents the model layer number.
+Then, we can formalize each layer as where $I_l$ is the layer $l$ input and $I_{l+1}$ is its output with activation $\sigma$. $F$ generally serves as a layer operation (e.g., a convolutional or linear layer) with a parameter $\theta_l = \{\theta_l^d\}, d \in \{1,2,...,D_l\}$. $D_l$ represents the layer $l$ parameter dimension.
+In this work, $F$ denotes a linear layer, as we primarily consider Transformer-based language models and apply the learnable mask to the model's linear mappings.
+To perform mask learning, we fix all parameters $\Theta$, denoted as $\overline {\Theta}$.
+Then, each weight $\overline {\theta_l^d}$ is assigned with a learnable score $c_l^d$, representing the importance of the corresponding weight.
+Based on this, we rewrite Eq.~\eqref{eq:ste_1} as where $c_l = \{c_l^1, c_l^2, ..., c_l^{D_l}\}$ is the score of parameter $\overline {\theta_l}$. $v$ is an indicator function to select a mask based on scores.
+In this work, we use a ratio-based version in which $v$ outputs 1 if $c_l^d$ is among the top $K\%$ highest-scoring values, and 0 otherwise, where $K$ is a pre-defined mask ratio.
+By updating $c$ with fixed $\overline\Theta$, part of the parameters in $\overline\Theta$ are kept while others are masked out.
+As the indicator function $v$ is non-differentiable, we use the straight-through gradient estimator~\citep{bengio2013estimating} to estimate the gradient of the loss with respect to $c_l^d$.
+Concretely, $v$ is regarded as an identity function during the gradient backwards step, then the approximation can be described as